9 Online Creative Communities Worth Joining in 2026

 Cost: Free

-The Neurodivergent Creators Collective (AE-NCC) was launched in Spring 2025 by Autism Empowerment.
-It was designed specifically to support and amplify autistic and neurodivergent creatives working in storytelling and media.
-That includes acting, screenwriting, filmmaking, podcasting, writing, music, and digital media.
-The program offers workshops, mentorship, and creative opportunities, and membership is free.
+The Neurodivergent Creators Collective was launched by Autism Empowerment for autistic and neurodivergent people working in storytelling and media.
+Acting, screenwriting, filmmaking, podcasting, writing, music, digital media.
+If your creative practice lives in that world, this is the community that was actually built for it.

-Best for: Autistic adults working in storytelling, film, writing, podcasting, and media
+Best for: Autistic and neurodivergent creatives working in storytelling, film, writing, podcasting, and media

 Where to find it: autismempowerment.org/programs/aencc